 Facilitated by Laura McNab-Coombs, current Métis Selkirk College student and Leah Lychowyd, Aboriginal Access & Support Assistant.
 Book club will run from September to April and culminate in a closing ceremony with Elders, some of who may choose to share personal experiences in residential schools.

 Contact Leah Lychowyd for more info or to register.
-Maximum 12 participants.
+The book club capacity is 12 people.
 Light dinner and all supplies provided.

 We will be covering sensitive material, so we ask each participant to come with an open heart and mind.